* Former professor of international relations

 Following the 1990 invasion of Kuwait by Iraq, a time of enormous crisis in the Arab world, Maksoud declared, “We must realize that the Kuwaiti problem, the Kuwaiti invasion, is an instant priority, but this instant priority cannot let us lose sight of the constant priority.
 That constant priority is the Zionist program.”

-This obsession with Zionism as the root of all Middle Eastern woes is a signature of Clovis Maksoud and the ideology of which he remains a staunch advocate: pan-Arabism.
-Maksoud continues to this day to enlarge on this and related obsessions, courtesy of the U.S. media.
-Since September 11, he has made more than thirty television appearances in America alone and he also teaches at a major U.S. university.
+This obsession with Zionism as the root of all Middle Eastern woes was a signature of Clovis Maksoud and the ideology of which he was a staunch advocate: pan-Arabism.

 In the words of political science professor Adeed Dawisha, pan-Arabism at its inception was deeply influenced by European fascism, with the result that “Arab nationalists, infused with the illiberal ideas of cultural nationalism, had almost nothing to say about personal liberty and freedom.”

-Thus, in keeping with his pan-Arab beliefs, Maksoud has apologized for, or excused the excesses of, assorted Arab tyrannies.
+Thus, in keeping with his pan-Arab beliefs, Maksoud excused the excesses of assorted Arab tyrannies.
 For example: